 Short bio Charlie Chaplin

-In 1910, Charlie travelled to America and gained experience in the fledgling film industry.
-It was here in America that he was to develop his first famous characters such as the Tramp – the trademark Charlie Chaplin character of bowler hat, moustache and ill fitting clothes.
-Charlie Chaplin became the great star of the silent era and his popularity spread throughout the globe.
+In 1910, Charlie travelled to America and gained experience in the fledgeling film industry.
+It was here in America that he was to develop his first famous characters such as the Tramp – the trademark Charlie Chaplin character of a bowler hat, moustache and ill-fitting clothes.
+Charlie Chaplin became the great star of the silent era, and his popularity spread throughout the globe.

 Some of his most famous films include – City Lights (1931) and The Great Dictator (1940).
 The Great Dictator was a satire on the totalitarian dictators of Hitler and Mussolini.
 Chaplin himself played two roles – a Jewish barber, who was discriminated against.
 He also played the role of the “Adenoid Hynkel – dictator of Tomania a clear parody of Adolf Hitler.

 The film was made one year before the US entered the war against Germany, and was controversial at a time when anti-Semitism was rife in America.
 Despite his parody of Hitler in this film, Chaplin refused to publicly endorse the war effort in 1942 – causing the authorities to become suspicious of his political leanings.